fboender/multi-git-status/README.md

 # Usage

-    Usage: mgitstatus [--version] [-w] [-e] [-f] [--no-X] [DIR] [DEPTH=2]
+    Usage: ./mgitstatus [--version] [-w] [-e] [-f] [--no-X] [-d/--depth=2] [DIR [DIR]...]

-    Scan for .git dirs under DIR and show git status.
-The scan goes 2 directories deep by default or the number specified by DEPTH deep.
-    If DEPTH=0, the scan is infinitely deep.
+    mgitstatus shows uncommited, untracked and unpushed changes in multiple Git repositories.
+By default, mgitstatus scans two directories deep.
+This can be changed with the -d (--depth) option.
+If DEPTH is 0, the scan is infinitely deep.

       --version      Show version
       -w             Warn about dirs that are not Git repositories -e             Exclude repos that are 'ok'
-      -f          Do a 'git fetch' on each repo (slow for many repos) -c          Force color output (preserve colors when using pipes)
+      -f             Do a 'git fetch' on each repo (slow for many repos) -c             Force color output (preserve colors when using pipes) -d, --depth=2  Scan this many directories deep

     You can limit output with the following options: